KristanLaimon/WhatsBotCord.js/README.md

 ## More advanced usage

-The last example is the easiest way to start, but commonly you will be using the following worflow when working with them.
+The last example is the easiest way to start, but commonly you will be using the following workflow when working with them.
 It shows a little more advance usage and a basic showcase what this library has to offer.

 Here it's creating a simple command that accepts an img, validates its sent from the user, and send it back if